knepplab/knepplab.github.io/research.md

 ### Multiscale Modeling of Photocatalytic TiO<sub>2</sub> Coatings on Amorphous SiO<sub>2</sub> Glass
 This project models the geometric and electronic structure of the photocatalytic TiO<sub>2</sub>|a-SiO<sub>2</sub> interface using a multiscale MD/DFT workflow.
 A combination of classical interatomic potentials and first-principles calculations provides a flexible framework for studying complex glass-coating interfaces in technologically relevant optical systems.

+### Quasiharmonic Modeling of Thermal Expansion Effects in Thermoelectric and Organic Semiconductor Materials
+This project uses first-principles quasiharmonic calculations to study how thermal expansion affects electronic structure, charge transport, and thermoelectric performance in crystalline materials.
+Temperature-dependent lattice parameters obtained from the quasiharmonic approximation are used to explicitly account for structural effects on transport properties.
+The work targets both inorganic thermoelectrics and organic molecular crystals and relies on CRYSTAL23 for periodic DFT, phonon, and QHA calculations.

 ---
 ## Molecular Projects
 ---

 ### Rational Design and Exploration of Imine-based Photoswitches
 This project explores how imine-based photoswitches can be engineered to invert ground-state preference from E to Z for photopharmaceutical applications.
 Synthesis and theory are combined to identify structural features that enhance stability, responsiveness, and overall tunability in these emerging systems.